colyseus/docs/docs/best-practices/overview.md

 - It allows you to create a sequence of commands by providing a queue system.
 - Implementing extensions to add a new command is easy and can be done without changing the existing code.
 - Have strict control over how and when commands are invoked.
-- The code is easier to use, understand and test since the commands simplify the code.
+- Improves code readability and the possibility of unit testing.

 #### Usage